 What are Casino Bonus Wagering Requirements?

-If you spot a casino bonus offer that looks good to be true, it’s because it probably isn’t.
-That bonus deal probably comes with a wagering requirement that is probably very difficult to fulfill.
+If you spot a casino bonus offer that looks too good to be true, it’s because it probably is.
+But, unfortunately, that bonus deal comes with a wagering requirement that is probably very difficult to fulfill.

-Instead of using the bonus to have fun playing casino games, they would simply withdraw the money.
+Instead of using the bonus to have fun playing casino games, they would withdraw the money.

-How to Clear the Bonus Requirements?
+How to Clear the Casino Bonus Wagering Requirements?

-Whether it’s a sign-up bonus, a reload bonus or some other kind of promo, the chances are that you will have to upload some funds to your account in order to get the bonus.
+Whether it’s a sign-up bonus, a reload bonus, or some other kind of promo, the chances are that you will have to upload some funds to your account to get the bonus.

 For example, if the bonus in question is a 100% Match Deposit Bonus, you will receive the bonus that’s equal to the amount you’ve funded your casino account with.
 But, simply funding your account doesn’t mean it’s the end.
 You will have to fulfill the wagering requirements in order to turn the bonus into cash.